Edward Kloczko

-Edward J. Kloczko (born 22 August 1963, in Lviv) is a French linguist.
+Edward J. Kloczko (born 22 August 1963, in Lviv) is a Ukrainian linguist, living in France.
 He has worked with and published on the constructed languages of J. R. R. Tolkien.

 In 1985, he founded the Faculté des études elfiques (School of Elvish Studies, whose acronym Fée is French for 'fairy'), which was the first French non-profit literary and educational organization dedicated to the study, discussion, and enjoyment of the works of J.R.R.
 Tolkien.

 He contributes to "The Words of Middle-earth", a linguistic column of Mythprint the monthly bulletin of the Mythopoeic Society.